GrewdonGaming21/DSiWare-Conversion/README.md

 - Download the attachment from below and extract it

-- Insert an SD card into your DSi(XL) and open System Settings
+- Insert an SD card into any of these systems and open System Settings
+  - DSi
+  - DSi XL

 - Open Data Management and copy any DSiWare you want to convert to your SD card